FusionAuth/fusionauth-android-sdk/README.md

 ## Pre-Release Process

 The pre-release process is as follows:
+- Check if the latest FusionAuth version is used in the different jobs and configuraitons.
 - Compare the gradlew version `./gradlew -v` with the latest [gradle release](https://gradle.org/releases/) and update if necessary.
 - Review, test and merge any open [Dependency Pull Requests](https://github.com/FusionAuth/fusionauth-android-sdk/pulls).
 - Update the version in the `library/build.gradle.kts` file with a pre-release version according to the [Semantic Versioning](https://semver.org/) guidelines.